QuEST: Stable Training of LLMs with 1-Bit Weights and Activations: Additional ``Trust'' Details

 \subsection{Zero-shot Evaluation of QuEST Models}

-To assess the effectiveness of \methodname{} beyond perplexity, we conducted a zero-shot evaluation on the HellaSWAG benchmark~\citep{zellers2019hellaswag}, which tests commonsense reasoning capabilities.
-We compared an 800M parameter model trained with \methodname{} in 4-bit precision against its BF16 counterpart, both of which were trained on 80B tokens.
+To assess the effectiveness of \methodname{} beyond perplexity, we conducted a comprehensive zero-shot evaluation on five established commonsense reasoning benchmarks: HellaSWAG~\citep{zellers2019hellaswag}, ARC (Easy and Challenge)~\citep{clark2018thinksolvedquestionanswering}, PiQA~\citep{bisk2019piqareasoningphysicalcommonsense}, and Winogrande~\citep{sakaguchi2019winograndeadversarialwinogradschema}.
+We compared multiple \methodname{} quantization settings against full-precision (BF16) baselines.
+All models were trained on 80B tokens unless otherwise noted.

-Table~\ref{tab:hellaswag_eval} presents the accuracy results.
-The near-identical performance between the two models indicates that \methodname{}’s quantization-aware training is essentially lossless, preserving the model’s ability to generalize while significantly reducing precision and computational costs.
+Table~\ref{tab:benchmark_eval} summarizes the zero-shot accuracy across these tasks.
+Overall, W4A4 \methodname{} closely matches its BF16 counterpart on HellaSWAG and PiQA, with minor degradation on ARC and Winogrande.
+Sparse quantization (“2:4 INT4”) incurs larger drops.